nurrizkiamalia/nurrizkiamalia/README.md

 📂 My Repositories

 With over 40 repositories and growing, my work spans from full-stack applications to specialized libraries.
-Most of my projects feature JavaScript, React, Java, and SQL databases, with various approaches and implementations to address different use cases.
+Most of my projects feature TypeScript, Next.js, Java, and SQL databases, with various approaches and implementations to address different use cases.
 🌱 Currently Exploring

 I'm continuously expanding my knowledge, especially in: